-BPM (Business Process Management) aims to deliver real business benefits by focusing on the desired results of the organisation aligned with the interests of its stakeholders.
+BPM (Business Process Management) is a discipline which aims to improve the efficiency of an organization by modeling and standardizing its core business processes.
 In this section, we describe and explain key BPM concepts and methodologies and outline how BPM software has evolved and continues to do so in response to BPM needs.

-PNMsoft offers full support for Sequence KineticsTM BPM Project Lifecycle phases: requirements analysis, design, development, commissioning.
+PNMsoft offers full support for BPM Project Lifecycle phases: requirements analysis, design, development, implementation.

-BPM refers to the planning, organising and control activities pe formed by an organisation to ensure that the meeting of process objectives is successful and not left to chance.
+BPM refers to the planning, organizing and control activities performed by an organization to ensure that the meeting of process objectives is successful and not left to chance.

-A process comprises the tasks, resources (including information) and behaviours that produce a result of value to an organisation’s stakeholders.
+A process comprises the tasks, resources (including information) and behaviors that produce a result of value to an organization’s stakeholders.